dobisovaviktoria/RestaurantWeb-backend/README.md

 Describe:
 - The most significant challenges you encountered during development.

-Frontend security was pain for me.
-I spend like 12 hours fixing bugs and keycloak was always initializing multiple times.
-I went through every single implementation possible and was questioning my sanity.

-The project was also very time-consuming and I implemented everything at least 50 times wrong until I've got the idea what to do.
-This resulted in me not pushing code as much as I was so embarrassed about the quality (especially frontend).
+The project was very time-consuming and I implemented everything at least 50 times wrong until I've got the idea what to do.
+This resulted in me not pushing code as much as I was so embarrassed about the quality.
 My spaghetti code is still a mess.

+Particular examples would be hexagonal architecture and DDD overall and how I had to implement them over and over again to strat with something.
+My earlier commits (I don't want to think about what was before that) is a good testament.

 - The aspects of your project you are most proud of.

 That I've managed to do applying all changes to the draft dishes as I had to try several times to make it work and it's not even important feature.

-Managing two different user experiences is also something I'm proud of.
-It's closely tied with frontend security but figuring it out was more satisfying than trying to make my frontend load.
+On top of that, the organization of JPA entities is carefully thought of and manually mapped.
+It is distributed in a sense that both database and domain have their preferred way of storing data without causing any issues.

 ---